Comic-Star-55/DeleteGesture/Sources/DeleteGesture/DeleteGesture.docc/DeleteGesture.md

 This package provides a delete gesture for iOS and macOS.
 You can use it everywhere with SwiftUI.

 Everywhere you use this Package, you have to add a ``DGDeletionStore`` as environment.
+For more Information: <doc:Example>

 This is the recommended way: